trebeljahr/trebeljahr.com/_booknotes/the-selfish-gene.md

 > Selection at the low level of the single gene can give the impression of selection at some higher level.

-> The gene pool is the long term environment of the gene.
+> The gene pool is the long-term environment of the gene.

 Genes in the gene pool form a stable set, most new genes introduced are worse than the stable set, occasionally a variant arises that has competitive edge in the ESS, is a new form of solution in a way, and it spreads through the pool, unsettling the ESS for a while, evolutions is happening, things change and then settle into a new ESS.
 Evolution therefore is like jumps in between plateaus.
 Higher amounts of changes in short bursts of time followed by longer periods of little to no changes happening.
 Examples of competing teams of rowers and of hawks and doves fighting explain how things could arise as units of bodies, but more interestingly the same thing happens on the level of genes themselves.
 Bodies are the result of evolution at that scale.